djzeratul/docker-suitarr/README.md

 ## Additional environment variables

-You can use the following additional environment variables for certain apps.
+You can use the following environment variable to pass on additional arguments to your app.

 ```
--e JACKETT_PROXY=...
+-e ARGS="--ProxyConnection localhost:8118"
 ```